 This is usually the first thing to consider.
 While lifts typically are installed for pure accessibility, elevators are provided for a variety of reasons.
 An elevator will operate using single touch controls, have much more flexibility in design, and have a car complete with a ceiling.
 An elevator will, of course, cost more than a lift.
-A detailed list of the difference between elevators and lifts can be found here.
 While a lift may meet your needs, another factor to think about would be the resale value of your home.
 A lift may be looked at as a piece of medical equipment, but an elevator is often regarded as an asset to the home and could be more appealing to a potential buyer.

 Where should I locate my elevator or lift?

 This is a matter of aesthetics and functionality.
 Ideally, you would like one device to access every level of your home, including grade or garage level.
-For this reason, we often install devices in or adjacent to an attached garage as shown in the picture to the right.
-This home owner originally came to us just looking for a 2 stop device to access the second floor.
+For this reason, we often install devices in or adjacent to an attached garage.
+Recently, a home owner came to us looking for a 2 stop device to access the second floor.
 We suggested placing the elevator in the garage and adding an additional stop and entrance.
 Our client was now able to access all levels of her home.
 If you have the ability to access your home at grade level many more options are available.
 We often install devices outside of the original building envelope.
 This method is popular during a renovation as it does not interfere with the existing layout.
 It also avoids taking up valuable floor space.

 Configuration , car size and overall footprint